-- 126. Because these risks are well known, there are exclusions in common usage in the insurance industry that specifically reference losses caused by pandemics.
-However, Defendant did not include such a specific pandemic exclusion as part of the All Risk Policy it sold to Plaintiff. - 127.
-A pandemic is a natural disaster comprising unique features such as the emergence of a new communicable disease-causing strain to which the general populations lack sufficient immunity, the ability of this new strain to infect humans and to cause severe reactions, and the new strain's highly contagious transmission capability among humans as a vehicle for worldwide spread.
-Indeed, the Chief Executive Officer of Zurich Insurance Group AG, a major insurance company, in an interview with media outlets, referenced the COVID-19 pandemic as "put[ting] it in the framework of a natural catastrophe."24 - pandemic, the ensuing closure orders and later emergency directives, direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19, and the effects of all of these on Plaintiff's businesses would trigger multiple Business Income and Property Damage coverages under the All Risk Policy described above as no exclusion unambiguously applied to preclude coverage and Plaintiff had paid for extremely broad "all risk" coverage.
+124. Because these risks are well known, there are exclusions in common usage in the insurance industry that specifically reference losses caused by pandemics.
+However, Defendant did not include such a specific pandemic exclusion as part of the All Risk Policy it sold to Plaintiff.

+125. A pandemic is a natural disaster comprising unique features such as the emergence of a new communicable disease-causing strain to which the general populations lack sufficient immunity, the ability of this new strain to infect humans and to cause severe reactions, and the new strain's highly contagious transmission capability among humans as a vehicle for worldwide spread.
+Indeed, the Chief Executive Officer of Zurich Insurance Group AG, a major insurance company, in an interview with media outlets, referenced the COVID-19 pandemic as "put[ting] it in the framework of a natural catastrophe."24

+126. Plaintiff also has a reasonable expectation that the onset of the COVID-19 pandemic, the ensuing closure orders and later emergency directives, direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19, and the effects of all of these on Plaintiff's businesses would trigger multiple Business Interruption and Property Damage coverages under the All Risk Policy described above as no exclusion unambiguously applied to preclude coverage and Plaintiff had paid for extremely broad "all risk" coverage.